Malaria Risks While Traveling

 Travellers should take a double-pronged approach to avoiding malaria.
 Firstly, they should do all they can to prevent themselves being bitten in the first place and, secondly, they should take anti-malarial medication so that if they are bitten by an infected mosquito they will not contract the disease.

-How can I avoid being bitten?
+How can I avoid being bitten by mosquitos?

 Mosquito nets are a highly effective method of keeping mosquitoes away from people and are made even more effective if they are first sprayed with an insecticide.
 For maximum effect the net should be sprayed every six months so long-term travellers in malarial areas should bear this in mind.
 If for any reason you have washed your mosquito net on your travels it will need to be re-treated.
 Kits for treating mosquito nets are widely available and it is a relatively simple operation to carry out, even whilst abroad.